rhollins/content/content/posts/jenkins-on-azure-kubernetes-cluster-aks-testing-disaster-recovery-between-availability-zones-and-regions.md

 * [Azure NetApp Files](https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-introduction) - This is enterprise-grade storage solution which can be also used with tools like [Astra Control Service](https://azuremarketplace.microsoft.com/en-GB/marketplace/apps/netapp.netapp-astra-acs).
 But in our case, it might be overkill, especially since the minimum size of the capacity pool is 4TB which is way too much for what we need.
 Perhaps this solution should be considered when planning a wider strategy of hosting stateful AKS workloads.

 * [Azure Files](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-introduction) - It is PAAS offering for hosting SMB/NFS storage.
-The "transactional" tier might be fast enough to host Jenkins controller home directory however there are a few problems that I found with regional failover.
+The **Premium** tier might be fast enough to host Jenkins controller home directory however there are a few problems that I found with regional failover.
 You cannot replicate to other regions than paired one and sometimes this is not an option.
 Testing failover is potentially destructive if you will not keep an eye on synchronization.
 When failover is done the storage account is changed into LRS (locally redundant storage) and cannot be converted back into GZRS (geo-zone-redundant storage).

 * [Managed Disks with Zone-redundant storage (ZRS)](https://learn.microsoft.com/en-gb/azure/virtual-machines/disks-redundancy#zone-redundant-storage-for-managed-disks) - Managed disks will be synchronously replicated across three availability zones inside the region which simplifies our zone failover as we can use AKS nodes in the different region connected to the same disk after one of the zones will be gone.
 Unfortunately, ZRS disks are currently only available in a handful of Azure regions but hopefully, it will change soon.